French Door Installation Cost

 This may vary according to the complexity of the work or the size of the doors.
 In some cases, there may be a requirement for a load-bearing lintel (if modifying or creating an opening) for the doors to be installed.

-This is additional work which should be discussed beforehand to ensure if it is being completed as part of the tradesperson's quote for the work.
+This is additional work which should be discussed beforehand to ensure it is being completed as part of the tradesperson's quote for the work.
 If not, this could be an additional cost and may even require a consultation from a structural engineer to ensure the correct lintel is installed.

 French doors are made in several different types of material, such as uPVC, timber, composite, and aluminium.